- Sermon Notes

 - John 1:46, Nathaniel said to him, “Can any good thing come out of Nazareth?”
 Philip said to him, “Come and see.”

 - Nobody would be intimidated by or expect much from a man of Nazareth.
-The tendency would be to immediately think of oneself better than a person who grew up there.
+The tendency would be to immediately think of oneself better than a person who

 - Despite its reputation, it is the place chosen for Jesus to grow up.
 It is a place he would be identified with.